djbrieck/brieckspro/content/posts/trash-can-standing-desk/index.md

 - flat place to put your drink / wallet, etc.

-- moveable, it has wheels.
+- movable, it has wheels.

 ## Review

 I was impressed by how well it worked as a standing desk, and really enjoyed the compact size of the unit.
 And the easy with which I could move the unit as the sun moved in the sky, so it was easy to stay in the shade.
 The negative tilt seemed to work well with me for typing.
 And had no issues with seeing the screen, although I could probably use more screen height I did not find it uncomfortable for the couple of day I worked like this.
-I had no complaints about the unit, but my brain was going on on with improvements that I could make to something like this.
+I had no complaints about the unit, but my brain was going on with improvements that I could make to something like this.

 ## Future additions to make something like this even better

 - I would consider adding some framing wood and boxing in a Sealed Lead Acid battery, charge controller, and an inverter into the bottom part of the bin.
 Effectively Turning this unit into a [Mobile Battery bank, in the Steven Harris fashion](http://www.battery1234.com/).
 And likely improve the stability of the unit with the added weight down low.

 - Add in a way to add Larger Screen, Keyboard and mouse.
-Possibly in a [old sewing machine fashion maybe adding in display flip up folding mechanism ](https://youtu.be/YNFiXOzL-2k?t=63)with keyboard & pointing device as well to make the usage experience even better than just what the laptop has to offer.
+Possibly in an [old sewing machine fashion maybe adding in display flip up folding mechanism ](https://youtu.be/YNFiXOzL-2k?t=63)with keyboard & pointing device as well to make the usage experience even better than just what the laptop has to offer.

 - adding in a sleeve or pocket to set the laptop in, so that it can be out of the elements while the larger external screen is up